 If certification is not initiated and approved within the time frames described above, but is approved after services are performed, and all other plan rules and guidelines are met, a 10% penalty is applied.
 The member is not responsible for this 10% penalty.
 If certification is denied because medical necessity guidelines are not met, either before or after services are performed, the claim is denied.

-When using a non-Network provider, the member is responsible for paying the 10% penalty and for any services deemed not medically necessary according to HealthChoice guidelines.
+When using a non-Network provider, the member is responsible for paying the 10% penalty and for any services that are not deemed medically necessary according to HealthChoice guidelines.

 The following surgical procedures require certification through the certification administrator: